MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 You are now ready to redirect users to this topic to initiate a handoff.

-## Initiate hand-off to human agent from any user topic
+## Initiate handoff to a human agent from any user topic

 1. Select **Topics** in the navigation pane to open the Topics page.